DiegelD/CarND-MPC-Project/README.md

 In the following you will find the development of a **Model Predictive Controller (MPC)** for the vehicle longitudinal and lateral behavior.
-The controller is getting the position error and the rotation error from a simulator as input and controls the **vehicle behavior** with a well tuned cost-functions.
+The controller is getting the position error and the rotation error from a simulator as input and controls the **vehicle behavior** with well tuned cost-functions.

  *In the following are some highlights of the project described.
 For deeper, wider,  more detailed insights feel free to check the code or the additional provided study material